Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 < fastly-debug-ttl: (H cache-lhr6346-LHR -10.999 31536000.000 20)
 ```

-The `fastly-debug-path` suggests we delivered from the 'cluster edge' node `lhr6346`, while we fetched from the 'cluster shield' node `lhr6324`.
-The `fastly-debug-ttl` header suggests we got a HIT (`H`) from the 'cluster edge' node `lhr6346` but this is just a side-effect of the stale/cached content (coming back from the 'cluster shield' node) being stored in-memory on the 'cluster edge' node and so it's indicated as a HIT from the 'cluster edge' node when really it came from the 'cluster shield' node (the `fastly-debug-ttl` header is set on the 'cluster edge' node, which re-enforces this understanding).
+The `fastly-debug-path` suggests we delivered from the delivery node `lhr6346`, while we fetched from the fetching node `lhr6324`.
+The `fastly-debug-ttl` header suggests we got a HIT (`H`) from the delivery node `lhr6346` but this is just a side-effect of the stale/cached content (coming back from the fetching node) being stored in-memory on the delivery node and so it's indicated as a HIT from the delivery node when really it came from the fetching node (the `fastly-debug-ttl` header is set on the delivery node, which re-enforces this understanding).

-What makes it confusing is that you don't necessarily know if the request went to the 'cluster shield' node (i.e. the fetching node) or whether the stale content actually came from the 'cluster edge' node's in-memory cache.
+What makes it confusing is that you don't necessarily know if the request went to the fetching node or whether the stale content actually came from the delivery node's in-memory cache.
 The only way to be sure is to check the `fastly-state` response header and see if you got back `HIT-STALE` or `HIT-STALE-CLUSTER`.

-> Note: it may take a few requests to see numbers populating the `Fastly-Debug-TTL`, as the request needs to either land on the cluster-shield node, or a cluster-edge node where the content exists in temporary memory.
+> Note: it may take a few requests to see numbers populating the `Fastly-Debug-TTL`, as the request needs to either land on the fetching node, or a delivery node where the content exists in temporary memory.
 If you see `-` it might be because you arrived at a node that doesn't have it in-memory.

 Another confusing aspect to `fastly-debug-ttl` is that with regards to `stale-while-revalidate` you could end up seeing a `-` in the section where you might otherwise expect to see the grace period of the object (i.e. how long can it be served stale for while revalidating).
 This can occur when the origin server hasn't sent back either an `ETag` header or `Last-Modified` header.
 Fastly still serves stale content if the `stale-while-revalidate` TTL is still valid but the output of the `fastly-debug-ttl` can be confusing and/or misleading.